dynawo/dyn-grid-compliance-verification/README.md

 1. Clone the repository:
     ```bash
-    git clone [https://github.com/dynawo/dyn-grid-compliance-verification](https://github.com/dynawo/dyn-grid-compliance-verification) dycov_repo
+    git clone https://github.com/dynawo/dyn-grid-compliance-verification dycov_repo
     cd dycov_repo
     ```

 2. Ensure you have `uv` installed.
-If not, you can install it via pipx (recommended) or pip:
+If not, you can install it via pipx or pip:
     ```bash
-    # With pipx
-    pipx install uv

-    # Or with pip
     pip install uv
     ```

-3. Create a virtual environment and install the package in editable mode with all development dependencies.
+3. Use the provided helper script to create the environment and install dependencies:
     ```bash
-    # Create the virtual environment (named dycov_venv for consistency)
+    ./build_and_install.sh --devel
+    ```

+    *Alternatively, you can run the steps manually:*
+    ```bash
     uv venv dycov_venv

-    # Activate the environment
     source dycov_venv/bin/activate

-    # Install the package and all dev/test dependencies
     uv pip install -e .[dev,test]
     ```
-    *Alternatively, you can run the simplified `build_and_install.sh` script which automates these steps.*

 4. Quickly check that your installation is working by running the help option:
     ```bash